M4rk9696/m4rk9696.github.io/website/blog/2018-12-03-Covariance_And_Contravariance.md

 Since variance switches between languages, it is easy to forget which variance is present

-## Avoiding the need for covariant argument types
+## Avoiding the need for covariant argument types by the use of generics

 The following code will behave the same in both Java and C#